You can embed the SpotMe event registration process directly into any website of your choosing.

 To embed your event's registration page on another website, you will need to enable the Embedding toggle in the registration page's Settings section:

-Here, by clicking on the Copy code button you can copy the iframe embed code that you will need to provide to the website team in order for them to add it to the website.
+Here, by clicking on the Copy code button you can copy the iframe embed code that you need, and provide it to the website team in order for them to add it to your website

 Please note that any changes made to the registration page in Backstage can take up to 5 minutes to be reflected in the embedded registration form.